fguerri/AzureVNetIntegrationPatterns/README.md

 Private Link allows service providers to control their services’ exposure.
 Access to a Private Link service can be granted to all platform users, restricting to a set of trusted subscriptions, or controlled via Azure RBAC.
 Also, when an authorized user creates a private endpoint to consume a Private Link service, the service provider must approve the request before traffic from the private endpoint is accepted.
 Please refer to the [official documentation](https://docs.microsoft.com/en-us/azure/private-link/private-link-service-overview) for additional information.
 Figure 11 provides an example of a private link service exposed via a private endpoint.

 ![Figure 11 - NOT DISPLAYED](/Figures/figure11.png)
 *Figure 11.
 Private Link can be used to expose custom services running behind an Azure ILB to other VNets.
 On the service side, the services to be exposed are represented as “private link services”.
 On the consumer side, they are represented as “private endpoints”.
 Clients in the service consumer’s VNet connect to the service using the private endpoint’s address (10.57.1.8 in this example).
 In the service provider’s VNet, traffic from clients originates from the private link service’s IP address (172.16.4.4 in this example).
-The platform takes care of the required address translations.*
+The platform takes care of the required network address translations.*

 ## Implications of Private Link on network security groups and route tables